 With more advanced statistics and people analytics from e-HRM software, you can also predict what you can expect in the coming period.
 You combine patterns and trends in the data with models that give a view of the future.
 Based on that information you can plan better.

 Monitor the growth of your employees closely and organise performance interviews at regular intervals.
 In this way you increase commitment and promote a more transparent relationship between manager and employees.
 Keep track of the information shared during the interview in an HR tool

 so that it is not lost.
 This way you will benefit from it permanently.
 Via e-HRM, for example, you can set up an HR system

 for performance reviews, where you can keep records of performance reviews and consult them again and again.

 ensures that employees can also manage part of their HR data themselves.
 Via HR tools that offer an Employee Self Service

 , they can adjust and consult their own data and HR administration.
 Think of entering personal data, applying for leave of absence, consulting their payroll package and pay slip, uploading necessary documents, digitally signing contracts and reviewing performance interviews.
 This once again ensures more transparency

 between managers/hr and employees.
 At the same time, it also reduces the administrative burden for HR, freeing up more time for other HR processes that can have a major impact.

 6. Our e-HRM solution

 in the form of a human resource management tool.
 Our tool is mainly tuned to the HRIS package.
-This means that we have developed an hr system that keeps track of all employee information in one overview.
-In this way, we offer a SaaS solution for human resource management
+This means that we have developed an HR system that keeps track of all employee information in one overview that can be constulted any time and anywhere.
+In this way, we offer a SaaS solution for yourhuman resource management

 Above all, we like to let you discover it for yourself.
 Are you interested in testing our e-HRM solution?
 Then request your demo here